macbuse/WRITING/training.md

 chief among these that the consumer is always right and that the provider must necessarily incline before them

 This situation was created, it is not a naturally outcome of the education system.
+One can argue that it is principally the result of two things
+- the installation of a system of education for the masses and, at least superficially, abandoning the former *elitist* model.
+- the transformation of the system to conform with market principles.

+Both of these were fundamental tenets of those who sought to modernise western society throughout the 80s and the 90s.
+These individuals adhered to a framework of ideas rooted in the work of Hayek who believed in a society organised around a market order in which the apparatus of state is employed almost  exclusively to enforce the legal order necessary for a market of free individuals to function.
+They marketed the notion that quite anyone, without respect of natural talent, could succeed in this brave new world through personal improvement by the route of education.
+So the masses queued to enroll in whatever degree took their fancy in the belief that whatever kind of knowledge they acquired was just as valid, as marketable as law or microchip design or advanced civil engineering.
-I think the sad thing is that degrees are solely seen as a step on a career path.
+It is tragic that degrees are solely seen as a step on a career path.
 Education is more than just turning out economic units, something that 150 years of government policy has failed to appreciate.
+Pity these poor souls who bought into degrees thinking that a blind investment was going to be a winner.